Supported Employment Providing Opportunity

 Project Search has been widely successful and we are proud to be a part of this shared success.

 - We gather comprehensive information through personal interviews with individuals, family members and other support providers to obtain baseline performance (education or work), participation, self-efficacy, and well-being/quality of life information.

-- An experiential community or campus based evaluation (functional assessment) is used to validate and expand baseline information.
-Participant performance in everyday contexts including work and/or school is measured while strengths, challenges and interests are identified.
+- An experiential community-based evaluation (functional assessment) is used to validate and expand baseline information.
+Participant performance in various work environments is measured while strengths, challenges and interests are identified.